 Enjoy a direct flight from Quito to Coca.
 The flight duration is approximately 30 minutes.

 Upon arrival to Coca airport you will be met and transferred (shared service) to the La Selva private boat dock.
 A motorized canoe will be waiting to take you down the River Napo (2 ½ hours).
 During the ride downriver enjoy a box lunch.
 Arrive to LA SELVA dock, staff will help you carry your luggage (carry on, as well as camera gear, is guests responsibility.)
 A complimentary welcome cocktail awaits you in the bar along with the Naturalist guides.

 Organize today's excursions once you are settled in.
-Choose from the list of optional excursions.
 Dinner will be served in the main lodge at 19:00.
-There are Night Excursions (caiman hunt, search for owls, frogs, insect excursion, etc) in case guests are interested available every night.
+There are Night Excursions (caiman hunt, search for owls, frogs, insect excursion, etc) in case guests are interested, available every night.